rotkonetworks/polkadot-registrar-challenger/README.md

 ### Configuration

-The application reads settings from `config.yaml` or `/etc/registrar/config.yaml`.
+The application reads settings from `config.yaml`.
 See the [example configuration](./config.example.yaml) for details.

 ### Building